ykubo82/AdpNet/README.md

 # Biologically-Inspired Neuronal Adaptation Improves Learning in Neural Networks
-This is code to reproduce our results from manuscript: "Biologically-Inspired Neuronal Adaptation Improves Learning in Neural Networks": http://
+This is code to reproduce our results (782-6-10 model) from manuscript: "Biologically-Inspired Neuronal Adaptation Improves Learning in Neural Networks":

 To run CHL_clamped_adp.py, go: